CaptainDario/DaKanji/README.md

 "You are learning Japanese?
 Then you need to give DaKanji a try!

 Did you ever try to read a Japanese text but did not know how to read some Kanji?
 DaKanji is here to help you.
 Draw a Kanji and the app will convert it to a digital character.
 You do not even need to know the stroke order!
-Write characters and build words to then translate them, and all of that is completely offline.
+Write characters or words to translate them, and all of that completely offline.

 Feature overview: